-NDP must use minority parliament to amplify voices fighting for justice
+NDP must use minority Parliament to amplify voices fighting for justice

-A minority parliament creates opportunities for opposition parties.
+A minority Parliament creates opportunities for opposition parties.

 The biggest -- overthrowing the government in a vote of no confidence -- is not on the agenda as Parliament reconvened on January 27.